tyrone-sudeium/sudeium_blog/source/_posts/2014-12-10-swift-performance-too-slow-for-production.markdown

 been an absolute disaster: the [compiler][BugReport] is a [shambles][Issues], the language design is inconsistent in places[^1] and it's stupidly difficult to get working in libraries, particularly if you want to support iOS 7.
-Surely though, at the very least its performance would be all right, after all, it's designed to be more static and do more checking at compile-time and is _meant_ to be made with the LLVM optimiser in mind...
+Surely though, at the very least its performance would be all right.
+After all, it's designed to be more static and do more checking at compile-time and is _meant_ to be made with the LLVM optimiser in mind...